-Contract assets include accounts receivable and costs to obtain contracts with customers.
-Accounts receivable is primarily related to our rights to consideration for services completed at the reporting date.
+Contract assets include costs to obtain contracts with customers.
 Costs to obtain contracts with customers are incremental costs to obtain franchise contracts, which are recorded as prepayment and other current assets, and other non-current assets depending on the estimated life of the underlying franchise contacts.